pbevan1/image-gen-spelling-eval/README.md

 | PlayGroundV2 | 0.19 | 0.23 | 0.17 | 0.2 | 0.2 |
 | Wuerstchen | 0.14 | 0.19 | 0.19 | 0.19 | 0.18 |
 | Kandinsky | 0.13 | 0.2 | 0.18 | 0.17 | 0.17 |

----

-This is a POC that calculates the normalised Levenshtein similarity between prompted text and the text present in the generated image (as recognised by OCR).

-To us this to create a metric, we create a dataset of prompts, each instructing to include some text in the image.
-We also provide a column for ground truth generated text which contains only the instructed text.
-The below scorer is then run on the generated images, comparing the target text with the actual text, outputting a score.
-The scores are then averaged to give a benchmark score.
-A score of 1 indicates a perfect match to the text.

-You can find the dataset at https://huggingface.co/datasets/pbevan11/image_gen_ocr_evaluation_data

-Since this metric solely looks at text within the generated images and not image quality as a whole, this metric should be used alongside other benchmarks such as those in https://karine-h.github.io/T2I-CompBench/.

----

 ![Image generation model spelling comparison](examples/model_comparison.png)